franBec/pollitoDev/content/en/blog/2023-05-28-so-it-seems-im-a-java-reactor-dev.md

 thumbnail: /uploads/2023-05-28-so-it-seems-im-a-java-reactor-dev/DALLE2023-12-1920.34.29.png
 ---

+_Just got a job in an Ecuatorian bank._

 ## What was I doing during these last months...

 So, about seven months ago I wrote [this](/en/blog/2022-11-13-so-it-seems-im-a-java-dev), an article where I expresed how despite not really liking Java that much, I got a position in [Yacaré](https://yacare.com/) as a Java Spring Boot dev.